Posts Tagged : Engine oil

 The cooling system should be checked for leaks and make sure that the levels are within the recommended range.
 If the coolant is not within the range, it can lead to overheating, which can damage the engine.

-Follow the manufacturers guidelines for fluid changes if your Volkswagen Jetta is of an automatic transmission.
+Follow the manufacturers guidelines for fluid changes if your Ford GT is of an automatic transmission.
 Also, manual transmissions should require regular fluid top ups/replacement for smoother gear changes.

 Spark plugs should be replaced to maintain smoother engine running and less fuel usage.